USDA Zone 7: Mild Winters, Long Seasons

 Plant fruit trees (peach, apricot, early apples) on north-facing slopes to delay blooming past typical frost dates.
 Cover with frost blankets or run overhead sprinklers when temperatures drop below 28°F during bloom.
 Choose late-blooming cultivars where possible.

-Seasonal Guide
+Seasonal guide

-March through early May.
+- March through early May.
 Last frost late March to early April.
 Earliest planting window of any temperate zone — cool-season crops often survive the entire winter with row cover.
 Plant trees, shrubs, and perennials anytime.
 Flowering trees (cherry, redbud, dogwood) peak late March through April.

-June through September.
+- June through September.
 Hot and humid.
 Water deeply twice weekly.
 Peak bloom shifts from cool-season perennials to annuals (zinnia, salvia, lantana) and tropical plants.
 Most cool-season perennials pause or look rough; prune back and mulch for fall rebound.

-October into November.
+- October into November.
 First frost usually early November.
 Excellent fall planting season for trees, shrubs, and spring bulbs.
 Cool-season vegetables (lettuce, kale, broccoli, cabbage) excel September through December — often the most productive growing window.

-December through February.
+- December through February.
 Mild overall, occasional hard freezes.
 Prune roses and fruit trees in late January-February.
 Plant pansies, violas, and ornamental kale for winter color.
 Mulch tender perennials once ground freezes.
 Start tomato and pepper seeds indoors in late January.

-Plants for Zone 7
+Plants for zone 7

-Lavandula angustifolia
+- Lavender Lavandula angustifolia

 Lavender is the iconic sun-loving Mediterranean perennial.
 Silvery foliage, purple flower spikes, and a fragrance that feels like summer afternoons in Provence.
 It thrives on neglect — too much water or shade is the fastest way to kill it.